Asheville is a gay-friendly small city. Period.

 The City of Asheville has offered domestic partner benefits to same-sex couples since 2011, and Buncombe County began doing so in 2013.
 Mission Hospital, by far the largest employer in the region, has offered same-sex domestic partner benefits to its employees since 2012.

 Buncombe County, where Asheville is located, in 2016 elected its first openly lesbian county commissioner, Jasmine Beach-Ferrara.
 Also in 2016, Tammy Hooper became the first female Asheville police chief; she is a lesbian married to a woman.
+She has since left office.

 North Carolina as a whole is not as LGBT-friendly as cities like Asheville.
 In 2012, about 61% of state voters approved a constitutional amendment defining marriage solely as being a union between a man and a woman.
 The amendment won due to a coalition of conservatives and churches, including large numbers of African-American churches.
 However, Asheville and Buncombe County citizens voted against the anti-same sex marriage amendment.